KFreon/KaelsKabbage/content/posts/1-building-ios-certs-on-windows/index.md

 **UPDATE Oct 2019:** 2FA causes significant problems

-How many times have you been working on a cross platform app and been ready to submit to the app stores, but then the Apple store needs a .csr that you should “use a Mac” to generate?
+How many times have you been working on a cross platform app and been ready to submit to the app stores, but then the Apple store needs a .csr that you should "use a Mac" to generate?

 When I google this, I got lots of complicated methods using IIS to request certificates through a quite frankly terrible UI/UX, and most of the guides glossed over how to actually get that .p12 at the end you needed.